wechaty/easy-matrix-wechaty/Readme.md

 # Get the latest docker image of `wechaty/matrix-appservice:latest`.
 docker pull wechaty/matrix-appservice:latest

-chmod +x ./run.sh # You can modify the environment variables in the script for configuration, but if you can configure it, I don't think you need this script.
+chmod +x ./run.sh # You can modify the environment variables in the script for configuration.
+There is guidance notes in the file.

 ./run.sh
 ```